alexdremov/ml_research_tools/docs/source/installation.rst

 Installation
 ============

-ML Research Tools can be installed from PyPI or directly from source.
+ML Research Tools can be installed from PyPI or directly from source using Poetry.

 From PyPI (Recommended)
 ----------------------